marcusoftnet/marcusoftnet.github.io/_posts/2017-08-23-from-push-to-pull---the-essence-of-lean.md

 * Establish a capacity division between your stakeholders, if that is not known.
 If it's not known just make up a capacity division and then call for a meeting with the stakeholders to discuss it.

-  You probably know pretty well, but if not you have just called your first ever operational review meeting.
+  You probably know pretty well, but if not you have just called your first ever strategy review meeting.